adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/k8s_controllers.md

 #### Replica Set
 Replication controller that we saw previously is being replaced by replica set.
 Replica Set is the recommended way to setup replication.
 One difference between Replication Controller and Replica Set is, Replica Set requires a selector definition to identify what pods fall under it.
 Replica Set will take those pods that are already deployed that match the selector definition when creating the replicas.
-Replica Set can also be used to monitor the existing pods and redploy if one of them fails.
+Replica Set can also be used to monitor the existing pods and redeploy if one of them fails.
 Labeling our pods is essential because there may be hundreds of pods running in our cluster and we can use **labels and selectors** to identify the pods.
 If one of the pods fails, Replica Set will use the configuration under the _spec_ property to re-deploy the pod.
 ```